ihesp/IPART/docs/Data-preparation.rst

 The ``level`` dimension is optional.
 As data are vertical integrals, the length of the level dimension, if present, should be 1.

-The user should also make sure that the dimensions (time, latitude and longitude) have proper axes associated with them.
+The user also needs to provide the time, latitude and longitude axes values.
 This is because these temporal and geographical information is used in the computation.

 To test the sanity of your input data, run this script against the netcdf data file:
 ::

-    cd /path/to/AR_tracker/folder/you/cloned
+    cd /path/to/IPART/folder/you/cloned
     python test_data.py /path/to/your/netcdf/file 'id_of_variable'

 For instance

 ::

-    cd ~/Downloads/AR_tracker
+    cd ~/Downloads/IPART
     python test_data.py ~/datasets/erai/uflux_file.nc 'uflux'

 The expected outputs would look like this: